OEG Renewables offshore wind turbine clear blue sky

 Challenges

-Supplying temporary power solutions, vessels and personnel to the largest offshore wind farm in the world and MRE’s largest project work scope to date.
+Supplying temporary power solutions, vessels and personnel to the largest offshore wind farm in the world.

 Workscope